Swithord/langrankplus/readme.md

 ## Online inference

-If a new CSV has distance features but no transfer-performance labels:
+If a new CSV has distance features but no transfer labels:

 ```bash
 python main.py infer \